Con A. Kennedy M.V.B., M.R.C.V.S. (Practice Principal)

 A local girl from Dunshaughlin, Clare started her Veterinary Nursing studies in 2016 in Dundalk Institute of Technology.

 Each year she came to Ratoath Vets on her work placement.
 From early on she showed great interest in her job and when she qualified in 2019, she officially became part of our team.

 Clare enjoys horse riding and competing at the weekends.
 She spends most of her spare time looking after her two horses, Buster and Half Pint as well as her two dogs Pippa and Mo Chroí.
 She also enjoys eating out locally and is never short of a recommendation!

 Sylvia is the practice administrator of Ratoath Veterinary Clinic and the longest standing member of our team.
 She manages the daily operations that take place on both the small animal and equine side of our work, looking after appointments, call-outs, stock, finance and general correspondence.
 She also oversees the work that is being carried out and makes sure everything runs smoothly and efficiently for the staff and our clients.

 Sylvia arranges meetings with the representatives from a number of organisations and companies that would like to work with us and is the head of staff when it comes to hiring and managing.
 She is an indispensable member of the team and the head chef of Ratoath Veterinary Clinic, enjoying cooking in her spare time as well as taking an interest in rugby and horseracing and has a Jack Russell called Axel.

-Pauline is the newest member of our team and joined the practice in 2015.
+Pauline joined the practice in 2015.
 She is the key assistant to Sylvia in managing the calls that come into us and has to liaise with clients on a daily basis.
 Pauline is responsible for much of the clerical work in the practice including typing up reports, documentation and organising invoices.

 Pauline has a cat she rescued just months after she joined, called Danger, and a Labrador named Jake.